Kalpa-Ranjan/Learn-HTML/README.md

 ``` <a title="description for the abbreviation/acronym when you mouse over the element." href="https://www.buymeacoffee.com/DRKRB" target="_blanck">Click on it</a> ```
 <br>
-<a title="description for the abbreviation/acronym when you mouse over the element." href="https://www.buymeacoffee.com/DRKRB" target="_blanck">Click on it</a>
+<a title="description for the abbreviation/acronym when you mouse over the element." href="https://www.buymeacoffee.com/DRKRB" target="_blank">Click on it</a>

 *Title is used to show the description for the abbreviation/acronym when you mouse over the element.*